-In over 60% of patients with brain tumours, the disease is incurable, with the average life expectancy of the most malignant type is less than one year despite the best available treatments.
+For the majority of patients with brain tumours, their disease is incurable.
+The average life expectancy of the most malignant type is less than one year, despite the best available treatments.

-The brain tumour research group investigates the basic molecular and cellular events that lead to the development of brain cancer to identify potential novel targets for biological therapies.
-The MBC-RMH Brain Tumour research unit’s clinical and translational research programs involve oncology, trauma, neurophysiology of vision and cerebrovascular disease, particularly subarachnoid hemorrhage.
-These are undertaken in collaboration with various departments of the the University of Melbourne, Royal Melbourne Hospital, Victorian Comprehensive Cancer Centre and The Royal Children’s Hospital and international groups including Harvard University, The University of Auckland and The Hebrew University in Jerusalem, and the Hospital for Sick Children in Toronto.
+The brain tumour research group investigates the basic molecular and cellular events that cause brain cancer so they can identify targets for new and more effective treatments.
+The MBC-RMH Brain Tumour Research Group’s clinical and translational research programs include basic science, clinical trials, supportive care, and imaging projects.
+These are undertaken in collaboration with departments of the University of Melbourne, Royal Melbourne Hospital, Victorian Comprehensive Cancer Centre and The Royal Children’s Hospital and international groups including Harvard University, The University of Auckland, The Hadassah Hebrew University in Jerusalem, and the Hospital for Sick Children in Toronto.

 Professor Kate Drummond AM

 Professor Kate Drummond AM is Director of Neurosurgery at The Royal Melbourne Hospital and Head of Central Nervous System Tumours for the VCCC.
 Her chief research and clinical interests are in the biology and clinical management of brain tumours.
 She serves on a number of national cancer and brain tumour groups and boards.

 Kate is Co-Editor-in-Chief of the Journal of Clinical Neuroscience and Editorial Board Member for the Journal of Neurosurgery.
 She is immediate past Chief Examiner in Neurosurgery for the Royal Australasian College of Surgeons.
 She has received the RACS Medal for Services to RACS.
 She has published over 140 peer-reviewed articles and received more than $15 million in research funding.
 She is Chair of Pangea Global Health Education, a for-impact organisation specialising in health education in low resource settings.